-MDE contracted with Public Policy Associates, Incorporated (PPA) to conduct the 2017 Market Rate Survey (MRS) and analysis of the cost of providing high-quality child care.
-The 2017 Market Rate Survey is posted here for your review.
+MDE contracted with Public Policy Associates, Incorporated (PPA) to conduct the 2020 Market Rate Survey (MRS) and analysis of the cost of providing high-quality child care.
+The full 2020 Market Rate Survey report is posted here for your review.
 Please also see the 2020 MRS Summary document for your convenience.

 CDC Program Data

 The CDC Program Data Dashboard provides a high level overview of ongoing case and provider data.

 The Michigan Child Development and Care (CDC) Program partners with many local, state, and federal agencies to provide different types of assistance and resources to the public for child development and care.
 The following list of CDC Partners gives a brief overview of each partner's role within the program and information on how to contact them.